Community Safety Officer

 Community Safety Advisor

 My name is Martyn Chambers and I am The Lizard Lifeboat Station Community Safety Officer (CSO).
 My colleague Anthony Wilkins Community Safety Advisor (CSA) is a recently retired Royal Navy Chief Petty Officer.
-Our newest recruits to the team are Sara Caddel and Sean Ellis who join us as Community Safety Advisors (CSA’s).
-Sara joins us from a background in Intensive Care nursing, casualty care, and teaching, she also volunteers in The Lizard Lifeboat Station Visitors Centre.
+Our newest recruits to the team are Sara Caddell and Sean Ellis who join us as Community Safety Advisors (CSA’s).
+Sara is from a background in Intensive Care Nursing, casualty care, and teaching.
+Sara is also a volunteer in The Lizard Lifeboat Station Visitors Centre.
 Sean is currently a serving Officer in the Royal Navy and is a Survival Equipment Technician.

 The role of the The RNLI Lizard Lifeboat Community Safety Team

 The objective of the Community Safety Team is part of the RNLI’s bid to halve accidental drownings in the UK by 2024.
 The team is constantly working toward this by developing local lifesaving plans, including identifying any ‘at risk’ groups and also providing specific safety advice.
 The four coastal based activities targeted in and around The Lizard area are: